 Loneliness Is A Cold Bitch

-In the last 10 weeks since my breakup, I’ve joined a climbing club, started training Brazilian jiu jitsu, and tried 3 different dating apps.
+In the last 10 weeks since my breakup, I’ve joined a climbing club, started training Brazilian jiu jitsu, and created profiles on 3 different dating apps.

-My strategy is to implement the strategies from my recent article “The Key to Finding A Girlfriend In Your 40s”, and to stay as busy as possible.
+My strategy is to implement the advice from my recent article “The Key to Finding A Girlfriend In Your 40s”, and to stay as busy as possible.

 Sent opening messages to dozens of women,